MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 On the one hand, when a compression force is applied to that 2D layer of atoms, the atoms would get closer to each other, thus reducing the mean distance per atom, facilitating the flow of an electric current, and reducing then the resistance.

-On the other hand, when a tensile force is applied to the 2D layer of atoms, the atoms would get further apart from each other, thus increasing the mean distance per atom, making the electron “jumps” less favorable, and increasing the resistance.
+On the other hand, when a tensile force is applied to the 2D layer of atoms, the atoms would get farther apart from each other, thus increasing the mean distance per atom, making the electron “jumps” less favorable, and increasing the resistance.

 We can see in figure 1 how the compressive and tensile forces affect the geometry of the 2D plane.
 When generalizing the 2D plane to a 3D thin surface, the principle of the measurement stays the same.